apache/iceberg/docs/hive/_index.md

 ```sql
 ALTER TABLE orders CHANGE COLUMN price price long;
 ```
-* Drop column by using CHANGE COLUMN to remove the old column
+* Drop column by using REPLACE COLUMN to remove the old column
 ```sql
 ALTER TABLE orders REPLACE COLUMNS (remaining string);
 ```
+{{< hint info >}}
+Note, that dropping columns is only thing REPLACE COLUMNS can be used for i.e. if columns are specified out-of-order an error will be thrown signalling this limitation.
+{{< /hint >}}

 #### Partition evolution
 You change the partitioning schema using the following commands:
 * Change the partitioning schema to new identity partitions: